-What has prompted today’s TST?
-I was musing recently about the difficulty I have with delegates who use the apparent ‘dryness’ of their subject matter as an excuse for not bringing their presentations alive.
-And I began to wonder if this same barrier might be in the minds of my loyal TST readers too.
+What has prompted today’s Success Tip?
+I was musing recently about the difficulty I have with delegates and coachees who use the apparent ‘dryness’ of their subject matter as an excuse for not bringing their presentations alive.
+This is particularly pertinent right now, as we gradually return to face-to-face (rather than virtual) meetings and presentations.

-Most people are not prepared to put the effort in, so I have learned that ‘dry subject’ is code for “Do you know what Son, I really can’t be bothered” This is a pity because you can make any speech interesting if you are prepared to take the time and trouble.
+However, I have learned that ‘dry subject’ is code for “Do you know what Son, I really can’t be bothered” This is a pity because you can make any speech interesting if you try.

 Some food for thought – why not look for a story to help give the subject a human touch?
 How about adding some humour, either visually or in the words you say?
 People worry that stories or fun will be seen as flippant or facile, but they won’t if you get it right.